IzatheWriter/Beginner-Baker-s-Guide/Butter Biscuits Recipe.md

 **Possible additions:** cocoa, marmalade

-**Tools:** two small bowls, table and tea spoons, one large bowl, a bakeboard, a rolling pin, cling film, biscuit cutters or a glass, sieve, baking paper.
+**Tools:** two small bowls, table and tea spoons, one large bowl, a bakeboard, a rolling pin, cling film, biscuit cutters or a glass, a sieve, baking paper.

-- This recipe makes around 3 trays of biscuits.
+- This recipe makes: around 3 trays of biscuits.
 - Preparation and baking time: 1,5 h
 - Baking time: 10-20 minutes
 - Level: easy